okestonia/opendata-issue-tracker/README.md

-# Open Data issue trakcer
+# Open Data issue tracker

 This is the community effort to gather information about data sources and discuss their usability from Open Data perspective.